bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 ---

 > **Note**
->
-> I updated this post because I find out an easier way of doing it.
+> I updated this post because I found out an easier way of doing it.
 > You can find the previous version [here](https://github.com/bienflorencia/personal-site/blob/master/content/post/iNat_API_new_records/index.md).

 This time, I’m interested in detecting if any of the records uploaded to